suguruwataru/alpha-gamma/README.md

-When pure light of the 3 wavelengths hit a typical human eye with an appropriate intensity, they respectively causes the human to feel red, green, blue, so let's just call the wavelengths R, G, B.
+When pure light of the 3 wavelengths hit a typical human eye with an appropriate intensity, they respectively causes the human to feel red, green, blue, so let's just call light of the wavelengths R, G, B.

 Thus, rather than array of (wavelength, intensity) tuples, we can store a color as (R intensity, G intensity, B intensity) 3-tuples.
 Obviously, compared to